Why choose massage services at The Ohio State University Wexner Medical Center?

-Yes, your massage therapist can keep you comfortable with pillows and bolsters, or give you a massage while you’re seated or lying on your side.
+Yes, your massage therapist can keep you comfortable with pillows and bolsters or give you a massage while you are seated or lying on your side.

 - How do I ask my doctor or nurse practitioner to recommend massage?

-ANSWER: Just ask.
-For example, you could say, “I would like to try massage therapy to complement to my health care, to help reduce pain and help me sleep better.
-That may help me recover more quickly, use less medication, and feel better about my care and quality of life.
-Will you please write a prescription for therapeutic massage with the reason for it (pain reduction, improved sleep, and/or stress reduction) so my insurance will cover it?
-Thank you!”
+Just ask!
+You could say, “I would like to try massage therapy to complement my care.
+That may reduce my pain, help me sleep better, help me recover more quickly, use less medication, improve my quality of life, etc. Will you please write a prescription for therapeutic massage with the reason for it, so my insurance will cover it?”

-- What are the side effects of massage therapy?
+- What are the side effects to massage therapy?